-Some options for a Dolphin Tour in Kona are BodyGlove Cruises and Kamanu Charters.
-When contacting these (or other) tour operators whose excursions you are considering, please inquire after the procedures they follow and especially if they are SMART certified.
-This way you let these companies know that you care, which in turn will make them care.
+When contacting any tour operators about swimming with dolphins, please inquire after the procedures they follow to keep the dolphins safe and especially ask if they are SMART certified.
+This way you let these companies know that you care, which, in turn, will make them care more.

 As an alternative to dolphin encounters in the open ocean you can consider the Dolphin Quest at the Hilton Waikoloa village.
 Dolphin Quest ’employs’ captive (resident) dolphins and is certified Humane by American Humane and accredited by the Alliance of Marine Mammal Parks and Aquariums.
 This way you still get to be in the water close to real dolphins without causing unnecessary harm.

 Some operators offer dolphin tours where they track dolphins with their boat to put people in the water in front of the moving pod.
 Following and chasing a pod of dolphins is stressful and can disrupt the natural feeding/sleeping cycle of these animals.
 Please refrain from supporting these kind of practices and choose a more sustainable way of seeing dolphins.
 Mahalo!